BlakeRain/blakerain.com/content/weeknotes/2026-W09/index.md

 # 📚 Reading

 A new book arrived this week, along with a new issue of [Paged Out!].
-I've also been catching up on previous issues of [CACM], and I'm nearly ready to start on this years first issue: [volume 69, no 1].
+I've also been catching up on previous issues of [CACM], and I'm nearly ready to start on this year's first issue: [volume 69, no 1].
 I've also started working though the [AISI]'s publication [Understanding AI Trajectories]:
 Mapping the Limitations of Current AI Systems, although that was quite interrupted by the [new paper] from Kapoor and Narayanan.